NEO-TAT/tat_flutter/.github/ISSUE_TEMPLATE/feature_request.md

 ## Proposed Implementation

-If you have any ideas on how this feature could be implemented, describe them here.
+Please show us that the feature can work by providing:

+- Code snippets
+- A small working example
+- Any relevant documentation that explains how the feature could be built.

 ## Additional Context